Jonathan Metcalf

 In the 1830 census, Jonathan and Betsey appear living with two male children under the age of 10 and two female children under the age of 15.
 As inferred from subsequent records, of these, Sophia was born around 1816, and Orton was born around 1822.

-By 1836, The Seneca Farmer lists Jonathan as part of an executive committee, providing local support for presidential candidacy of William Henry Harrison.
+By 1836, The Seneca Farmer lists Jonathan as part of an executive committee, providing local support for the presidential candidacy of William Henry Harrison.
 Harrison is lauded as a “patriot, who in a gloomy period of our national affairs, periled his life for his country” (“County”).
 Jonathan was also an early leader of the local Temperance movement.
 A brief December 1836 report from the Seneca Falls Temperance Society names Jonathan as its newly elected president (“Temperance”).
 Whiting Race, the spouse of Rebecca Race (#54), is the organization's new secretary.

 The loss of his daughter seems to have galvanized, rather than dampened, Jonathan Metcalf’s zeal for activism.
 An artifact uncovered by Tanya Warren and Judith Wellman shows that Jonathan was elected as vice president of a nascent antislavery society that formed in October 1837.
 Azaliah Schooley (#100) served as a vice president (16).
 This Abolitionist organization was one of the region’s first.
+A meeting notice for an upcoming gathering at the Methodist Church names Jonathan, his brother Joseph Metcalf, Whiting Race, and Richard P. Hunt (#69) as stakeholders.
+By 1840, Jonathan had ascended to the presidency of the Seneca Falls Abolitionist Society (Altschuler & Saltzgaber 85).

 For the 1840 census, Jonathan Metcalf resides with a male in his 20s, possibly Orton, a female in her 30s, likely Betsey, one female child under 5 years, and one female adolescent.
 Along with Joel Bunker, Moses Tewksbury also appears as a head of household on the same page.
 Moses is the inferred spouse of Betsey Tewksbury (#47).

-The story of how Joseph Metcalf was won over to the fight for emancipation, in fact, survives.
-As related by George Pegler, the pastor eventually secured for Wesleyan Chapel, Joseph was sick with dyspepsia—a vague term that referred to a number of forms of abdominal discomfort or indigestion.
-Laid up and unoccupied with a sour stomach, Joseph took the time to read Zion’s Watchman, an antislavery periodical.
+As they became increasingly involved in the Anti-Slavery Movement, the Metcalf brothers became more disenchanted with their churches’ reluctance to formally adopt policies that condemned chattel slavery.
+All indications suggest that they felt a burgeoning resentment toward any effort by church leadership to suppress parishioners who wished to speak out against slavery.
+The story of how Joseph Metcalf was won over to the fight for emancipation survives.
+As related by Reverend George Pegler, the pastor eventually secured for the Wesleyan Chapel, Joseph was at one time sick with dyspepsia—an amorphous term that referred to any number of forms of abdominal discomfort or indigestion.
+Laid up and unoccupied with a sour stomach, Joseph happened to read Zion’s Watchman, an antislavery periodical.
 The consequences of this bout of dyspepsia were profound.
-For Pegler, it marked the beginning of “the antislavery movement in the Methodist Episcopal Church in Seneca Falls,” which Pegler concludes was “evidently providential” and guided by destiny (409).
+For Pegler, it marked the beginning of “the antislavery movement in the Methodist Episcopal Church in Seneca Falls,” which Pegler concludes was “evidently providential” (409).
+In autumn 1835, Joseph would be in attendance at the first meeting of the New York State Anti-Slavery Society, held in Utica and Peterboro.
+He was then a driving force behind the adoption of an 1838 anti-slavery resolution at the Methodist Church in Seneca Falls (Porter, "Looking").

-According to his epitaph, Jonathan’s son Orton Metcalf died on August 11, 1852, at age 30.
+According to his epitaph, Jonathan’s son Orton Metcalf died on August 11, 1852, at age 30 ("Orton Metcalf").
 In the 1860 census for Brownstown, Jonathan labors as a farmer.
 He lives with his son's widow, Caroline, 36, and two male grandchildren, Frank, 11, and Charles, 9.

 The Metcalf farm is valued at just over $3,200.
-According to the population schedule for 1860, the farm sat on 77 acres, and had 3 pigs, 4 milk cows, and 3 horses.
-Corn, rye, and wheat were grown there.
-Signer #89 died in his 70th year on Christmas Day, 1861.
-He is buried in Oak Forest Cemetery in Wayne County, Michigan (“Jonathan Metcalf”).
+According to the population schedule for 1860, the farm sat on 77 acres.
+Tt had 3 pigs, 4 milk cows, and 3 horses, and corn, rye, and wheat are being farmed.

 Works Cited